EasyAbp/EShop/docs/plugins/flash-sales/README.md

 ### Customers

-1. Using `/api/e-shop/plugins/flash-sales/flash-sale-plan/{planId}/pre-order` (POST) to pre-order.
-It will return the expires time if the flash-sale plan is available.
+1. Use `/api/e-shop/plugins/flash-sales/flash-sale-plan/{planId}/pre-order` (POST) to pre-order.
+It will return an expiration time if your pre-order request succeeds.
+You should re-invoke this API to refresh your request before the expiration time.
-2. Within the expires time, using `/api/e-shop/plugins/flash-sales/flash-sale-plan/{planId}/order` (POST) to request flash purchase order.
+2. When the flash sale starts, use `/api/e-shop/plugins/flash-sales/flash-sale-plan/{planId}/order` (POST) to create your order.
+If you are fast enough, it will occupy the inventory and create an order for you in the background.
-3. Using `/api/e-shop/plugins/flash-sales/flash-sale-result/{resultId}` (GET) to query the result.
+3. If you are told that you have succeeded, continuous use `/api/e-shop/plugins/flash-sales/flash-sale-result/{resultId}` (GET) to query the order creation result until it succeeds or fails.

-    > Continuously pulled until the result is no longer `Pending`.
-If the status is `Successful`, the order will be included.
-If the status `Failed`, the reason will be included.